Scotland (Liverpool ward): 1858

 Polling place : The House, No. 237, on the north side of Burlington Street, occupied by Mr. Des?er.

 Richard Sheil was the first Catholic elected to Liverpool Town Council.

 1859

-Caused by the election of Councillor John Woodruff (Liberal, Scotland, elected 1 November 1859) as an alderman by the Council on 9 November 1859 and prounounced on18 November 1859.
+Caused by the election of Councillor John Woodruff (Liberal, Scotland, elected 1 November 1859) as an alderman by the Council on 9 November 1859 and pronounced on 18 November 1859.